 Note: Majors who begin their mathematics studies with Math 114-240 plus a seminar should fulfill at least one of the algebra and analysis requirements in their sophomore year.

-Students may take Statistics 430 (or Systems Engineering 301), Statistics 431 (or Systems Engineering 302) and Stat 512, and count these courses as being within the Mathematics Department.
-Thus by taking Stat 430 - 431, Stat 512 or Systems Engineering 301-302, one does not lower the number of cognate courses one can take outside the math department, as explained on the page of Cognate Courses.
+Students may, for example, take Statistics 430 (or Systems Engineering 301 or Econ 103 or ENM 503), and count such a course as being within the Mathematics Department.
+Thus by taking one of these courses, one does not lower the number of cognate courses one can take outside the math department, as explained on the page of Cognate Courses.

-Example 2: A student is majoring only in math, took a freshman seminar, and completed the Advanced Calculus requirement bytaking math 410 and math 425.
+Example 2: A student is majoring only in math, took a freshman seminar, and completed the Advanced Calculus requirement bytaking math 425.
 This student thus takes the freshman seminar, 3 calculus courses, math 410 and 425 and four algebra and analysis courses in the course of completing the above requirements, for a total of 10 courses.
 They must take three further electives for a math major.
 Only one of these can be a Cognate Course, because the student is not a double major.
-If the student had taken 241 instead of 410 and 425, they would need to take four more electives.

 Planning your Mathematics MajorStudents who do not plan graduate study in mathematics or in a highly mathematics-related subject should, as a means of acquiring more background, consider Math 410, 420, 425, and 430.
 For glimpses of several beautiful mathematical subjects beyond the basic core, students should consider Math 350, 542, 548, 549, 580, 500, 530, 512, 480.